 Late at night, Ms. Wen walked out of the senior citizens’ recreation center with great satisfaction.
 On a night like this, the transformation of the starry sky and the city depended upon her will and her passion.
 She stopped next to a newspaper kiosk, gazed at a dark shadow approaching slowly, and said distinctly, “Once more.”

-Longtime Conjunctions contributor Can Xue’s most recent novel published in English is Frontier (Open Letter).
-She was short-listed for the prestigious Neustadt International Prize for Literature for 2016 and received the 2015 Best Translated Book Award for The Last Lover (Yale University Press).
+Longtime Conjunctions contributor Can Xue’s Love in the New Millennium is one of thirteen books longlisted for the 2019 Man Booker International Prize.
+Published in 2018 by Yale University Press, it was translated by Annelise Finegan Wasmoen.
+Can Xue was short-listed for the prestigious Neustadt International Prize for Literature for 2016 and received the 2015 Best Translated Book Award for The Last Lover (Yale University Press).
 Her story in Conjunctions:65 Sleights of Hand is from her novella Story of the Slums.

 Karen Gernant, professor emerita at Southern Oregon University, collaborates with Chen Zeping in translating contemporary Chinese fiction.
 Among their translations are Can Xue's Blue Light in the Sky (New Directions), Five Spice Street (Yale UP), Vertical Motion (Open Letter Books), and Frontier (Open Letter); as well as Zhang Kangkang's White Poppies and Other Stories (Cornell East Asia Series) and Alai's Tibetan Soul (MerwinAsia).